noamtamir/cool-things/content/posts/txt2musicxml.md

     - antlr
     - cli
 ---
-Whenever I learn or write a new song, I am usually next to my computer, and I found that the easiest way for me to write down the chords, is to just open up a simple text editor and write it quickly with a super simple syntax.
+Whenever I learn a new song, I found that the easiest way for me to write down the chords, is to just open up a simple text editor on my computer and write it using a super simple syntax.

 <!--more-->
 ---
 > #### TL;DR:
-> Turn this:
+> I built **[txt2musicxml](https://github.com/noamtamir/txt2musicxml)**, a cli tool that turns this:
 > ```
 > Cmaj7 | A7 | Dm9 | G7b9 |
 > ```
-> Into this:
+> into this:
 > ![](/txt2musicxml/chords.png)

 ---